phoddie/runmod/readme.md

 The `httpget` mod is built the same way, just change the `cd` path to `$MODDABLE/examples/experimental/runmod/mods/httpget`.

-The `heeloworld` and `httpget` mods each consist of a single module.
+The `helloworld` and `httpget` mods each consist of a single module.
 The `ping` mod has two modules.
 The first is the main mod code, the second is the `ping` network protocol module.
 The `ping` protocol is part of the Moddable SDK.
 Since it is not part of the `runmod` host, the `ping` mod includes it in its archive.
 That requires building both modules independently using `xsc` and then using `xsl` to link them together:

 	cd $MODDABLE/examples/experimental/runmod/mods/ping
 	xsc ./mod.js -d -e -o ./build